Elmiron Vision Loss Lawsuit

 There is the potential of saturation of pentosan polysulfate sodium with continued dosing that could cause health problems.

 It is essential to tell your doctor that you are taking any blood thinners that might have a drug to drug interaction due to commonly experienced anticoagulant effects.

 In recent years, problems surrounding Elmiron prescription and macular degeneration have surfaced in the medical community.
 They have mostly emanated out of academia, but some studies have emerged out of the private sector as well.

 A simple review will offer great insight into the breaking timeline and rapid development of this medical issue of great concern.

 Physicians working at the Emory Eye Center at the Emory School of Medicine published a study demonstrating that six patients developed special pigmentary retinal maculopathy after chronic exposure to Elmiron.
 They note particular harm to the retinal pigment epithelium.

-The same doctors at the Emory Eye Center release another study with the American Academy of Ophthalmology demonstrate that patients with a medical history of interstitial cystitis but no exposure to Elmiron did not have the same macular degeneration as those who did take the drug.
+The same doctors at the Emory Eye Center release another study with the American Academy of Ophthalmology demonstrate that patients with a medical history of interstitial cystitis but no exposure to Elmiron did not have the same vision problems, pigmentary maculopathy, macular degeneration or eye condition as those who did take the drug.
 The report also encourages patients to discontinue the prescription if they have symptoms of maculopathy or eye disease.

 Kaiser Permanente discloses the findings of its study regarding Elmiron.
 It finds high levels of toxicity, especially in those patients with higher dosage levels.

-A study in the British Journal of Ophthalmology determines that Elmiron users had a higher rate of macular degeneration and retinal maculopathy seven years into their prescription use.
+A study in the British Journal of Ophthalmology determines that users that took Elmiron had a higher rate of vision problems such as macular degeneration and retinal maculopathy seven years into their prescription use.

 Elmiron Macular Degeneration and Personal Injury Claims Against Janssen